 Dear Collaborators,

-is likely with a slight chance for isolated >M5.0 events in the next 24-48
+activity is expected, with a chance of an isolated >M5 flare in the

 See http://www.SolarMonitor.org for images and